Natascha2020/Travelblog/README.md

 <!-- <img src="./src/assets/structure-v2.png" width="800"> -->

 File          | Description
 ------------- | -------------
 index.js      | React.JS base file
-App.js  | Base App implementing sidebar navigation and routing Description  | ...
+App.js        | Base App implementing sidebar navigation and routing Description   | Component to update modal content
-Home  | List of the travel destinations (shows Continent, Country, Location, Image, Description and Rating) LocationCard  | Detail component for one card element (shows Continent, Country, Location, Image and Rating) MyProfile  | Shows the User profile page and display the number of saved Items Rating  | Component to list the 5 travel cards with the highest rating Settings  | Global settings for the Contentful API SidebarContent | Component for the menu entries
+Home          | List of the travel destinations (shows Continent, Country, Location, Image, Description and Rating) LocationCard  | Detail component for one card element (shows Continent, Country, Location, Image and Rating) ModalSetup    | Component to provide modal functionality MyProfile     | Shows the User profile page and display the number of saved Items Rating        | Component to list the 5 travel cards with the highest rating Settings      | Global settings for the Contentful API SidebarContent| Component for the menu entries
-Stars  | Component to show the rating stars
-Viewlist  | List of all the 20 travel cards including search functionality
+Stars         | Component to show the rating stars Viewlist      | List of all the 20 travel cards including search functionality

 # Credits